 Kylee holds degrees in video production and applied computer science from Indiana University and Purdue University, a certificate in project management from Cornell University, and is a Project Management Professional (PMP), Certified Scrum Master (CSM), and Lean Six Sigma Yellow Belt.
 Kylee was also named a StudioDaily Top Technologist and Exceptional Woman in Post and most importantly, voted “Most Likely to Be President” in college by her coworkers at the Indianapolis Zoo.

 Kylee has been called the “Leslie Knope of post production” and encourages you to find your team and get to work.

-I discovered post production through storytelling at the age of 14, started working as a video production volunteer at 16, and I’ve been known to bring video into unexpected places…like turning a video in for English class in place of an essay.
+I discovered post production through storytelling at the age of 14 in my childhood bedroom in rural Indiana, started working as a video production volunteer at 16 at a local church, and I’ve been known to bring video into unexpected places…like turning a video in for English class in place of an essay.
 Having gotten my start in post at the same moment when Final Cut Pro was changing the accessibility of digital video for a home user, I learned the frustrating art of troubleshooting sync drift and codec incompatibilities at an early age.